 Whether you’re a wildlife enthusiast, traveler, or simply curious about these majestic creatures, join us on this journey as we explore their distinct characteristics, habitats, behaviors, and much more.

 However, when we talk about crocodiles, we’re talking about genuine crocodiles.
 Characteristics of the jaws and skull are particularly useful in separating the three families of crocodilians.
 All crocodiles have the same basic skeleton in their skulls and jaws, and they all serve the same purpose.

 It’s true that different bones contribute to different structures in varying degrees, though.
 Lucky for us, there are external features of the skull that can be used to tell apart people from the three Families.

 Comparing Alligator vs. Crocodile vs. Caiman vs. Gharial

 Crocodiles, in contrast to alligators, caimans, and gharials, have the potential to attain far greater sizes.
 Further, they exhibit morphological differences, such as in the profile of their muzzles.

+The wide, “shovel-shaped” muzzles of most allligatorids are a distinguishing feature of this group.
 Because of the upper jaw’s extreme width, many lower teeth find comfortable homes in the corresponding sockets around the outer border of the upper jaw when the jaws are closed.